OrbitalEnterprises/eve-market-strategies/chapters/02-arbitrage.md

 * Many opportunities buy out several orders
 * 0.01 ISK effects cause order bunching
-* Can be bought out efficienctly with multi-buy with small effect on profit
+* Can be bought out efficiently with multi-buy with small effect on profit

 ## For Further Analysis